HCTLab/pulpito/README.md

 7. Select 'pulpemu_top' as the top module to be synthesized.
    Select 'pulpsim_top' as the top module to be simulated.

-8. Add the component block 'fpga/vivado/zynq_ps/zynq_ps' into you project.
+8. Add the component block 'fpga/vivado/zynq_ps/zynq_ps' into you project (make a copy inside the project, avoid auto-update option)
    You can also create this design block from scratch if you preserve same interface names.

 9. Remove unreferenced files.